isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector-tools.md

 # Configure a data source connector from the user interface

 Experience Manager Guides comes with the **Data Sources** tool that helps you configure out-of-the-box connectors for data sources.
-You can set up connectors for JIRA, SQL (MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MariaDB, H2DB), AdobeCommerce, and ElasticSearch databases.
+You can set up the JIRA, SQL (MySQL, PostgreSQL, Microsoft SQL Server, SQLite, MariaDB, H2DB), AdobeCommerce, ElasticSearch, and Generic REST Client connectors.

 To configure a connector, perform the following steps: